dixon-hill/golem/README.md

 ## Warning

 Golem Project is a work in progress.
-Current version is an alpha stage of Brass Golem and it's not fully secured.
+The current version is the alpha stage of Brass Golem and it's not fully secured.
 Check [this list of issues](https://github.com/golemfactory/golem/labels/security) for more details.
 Please be sure that you understand the risk before installing the software.

 ## License